trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ## Configure Stubby and Unbound

 Use Unbound for caching and Stubby as a <a href="https://www.google.com/search?q=How+does+TLS+proxy+work%3F&client=firefox-b-d&sxsrf=ALiCzsaNlPunZpYtzDVoVA6PVTkY6rOqyQ%3A1651275938995&ei=onhsYsqtPImRggez_K2oBA&ved=0ahUKEwjKhpSeurr3AhWJiOAKHTN-C0UQ4dUDCA4&uact=5&oq=How+does+TLS+proxy+work%3F&gs_lcp=Cgdnd3Mtd2l6EAMyBQghEKABMgUIIRCgATIFCCEQoAEyBQghEKABMggIIRAWEB0QHjIICCEQFhAdEB4yCAghEBYQHRAeMggIIRAWEB0QHjIICCEQFhAdEB4yCAghEBYQHRAeOgcIABBHELADSgQIQRgASgQIRhgAUMUBWMUBYMkHaAFwAXgAgAGfAYgBnwGSAQMwLjGYAQCgAQKgAQHIAQjAAQE&sclient=gws-wiz">TLS forwarder</a>
-> **Warning**
+> [!WARNING]
-Stubby and DNScrypt **should not** be used together when both are set to run as a forwarder in Unbound, else redundant caching will occur.
+> Stubby and DNScrypt **should not** be used together when both are set to run as a forwarder in Unbound, else redundant caching will occur.
 Use with Cloudflare tunnel only.

 `OPTIONAL:` **Building and compiling** Stubby yourself ensures that you have the latest version<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/Build-Stubby-from-source"><b>🔗click here🔗</b></a>.